 This Halloween many ghosts and goblins will be roaming all across the state.

 The spirits of those who died in a shipwreck more than a century ago are known to haunt a building in Red Wing.

 The Goodhue County History Center has an exhibit on the Sea Wing disaster.

-On the morning of July 13, 1890, more than 200 people boarded a steamboat in Red Wing for a fun day on the Mississippi River.
-As they were returning home on Lake Pepin, a powerful gale from a storm capsized the steamer and 98 passengers drowned.
+On the morning of July 13, 1890 more than 200 people boarded a steam boat in Red Wing for a fun day on the Mississippi River.
+As they were returning home on Lake Pepin a powerful gale from a storm capsized the steamer.
+Ninety-eight passengers drowned.

 "You have the hairs on the back of your neck stand up, so this is a very haunted building," Lee said.

 A monument honoring those who died on the Sea Wing sits at Red Wing’s Levee Park.